 After South America, the cruise heads to Athens on Nautica through the Mediterranean Sea, Baltic Sea and North Atlantic.
 Highlights include Amalfi Coast, St Petersburg Russia, Greenland.

 Follows the circumnavigation of Australia from Sydney to Melbourne (October 21, 2017) on ms Maasdam.
 Highlights include Great Barrier Reef, Kangaroo Island, Komodo Island.

 Next is Africa and Indian Ocean on Silver Spirit (Dubai to Cape Town).
 Highlights include Madagascar, Maldives, Seychelles, Kerala, Muscat.

-Next you cross the Antarctic Circle on Le Soleal, leaving from Ushuaia (January 23, 2018) to Falkland Islands and South Georgia Island.
+Next you cross the Antarctic Circle on Le Soleal, leaving from Ushuaia (January 23, 2018) to the Falkland Islands and South Georgia Island.
 The final leg is the Far East onboard Seabourn Sojourn from Singapore to Kobe, featuring Hong Kong, Shanghai, Indonesia.